 The victim’s friends, who had been in the washroom at the time, witnessed the incident and were pleading with A to stop his assault.
 One of the other female students attempted to intervene, and was punched twice on the left side of her face by the assailant.

 One witness indicated that the girl had tried to step in because A “is a man,” and she felt her friend’s life was at risk.

-The female student who intervened is listed as having injuries to her “eye, face, and head with a possible concussion.”
+The female student who was initially attacked is listed as having injuries to her “eye, face, and head with a possible concussion.”
 She was also experiencing blurry vision, dizziness, and nausea at the time of the police report.

 A statement from the transgender student indicates he had initiated conversation with the victim because he was trying to “pay her back” for clothes he had stolen from her.
 The student also contradicts the victim and witness statements, and provides details that are inconsistent with the girls’ injuries as recorded by police.